nextcloud/documentation/user_manual/pim/calendar.rst

 Using the calendar app
 ======================

-The Calendar app is not enabled by default and needs to be installed separately from our App Store.
-Find out more about installing and managing apps over here.
+.. note:: The calendar app is not enabled by default and needs to be installed
+          separately from our App Store.
+Please ask your Administrator for it.

 The Nextcloud Calendar app works similar to other calendar applications you can sync your Nextcloud calendars and events with.